foxmark/SOLID/README.md

     - Gather together the things that change for the same reason and separate things that change for different reasons.
        - Keep **ONLY** related stuff together
 ## O (OCP) - Open Close Principle
+ - software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification
 ## L (LSP) - Liskov Substitution Principle
 ## I (ISP) - Interface Segregation Principle
 ## D (DIP) - Dependency Inversion Principle